-ITPROG 10152103 Web Application Development Using ASP.NET 3 Credits/Units
+ITPROG 10152103 C# Web Development Using ASP.NET

-Students learn to develop Microsoft ASP.NET applications that deliver dynamic content to the web.
-An emphasis is placed on server-side programming and the role of ASP.NET plays.
-As part of the class, students create web forms with server controls, display dynamic data from a database using Microsoft ADO.NET, read XML configuration files, and learn to debug ASP.NET web pages.
+Students learn to develop Microsoft ASP.NET Core applications that deliver dynamic content to the web.
+An emphasis is placed on server-side programming and the role that ASP.NET Core plays.
+As part of the class, students create ASP.NET Core MVC applications, display dynamic data from a database using MySQL connection and data objects and Entity Framework Core ORM.
+Students will also be introduced to ASP.NET Core WebAPI.